 The Transformation Center will be offering technical assistance and resources to support CCOs and clinics working on the following oral health CCO incentive measures: preventive dental services ages 1-14 and oral evaluations for adults with diabetes.

-One half-day virtual training on 1/28, or 3/11 plus an addition five hours for individually tailored improvement support targeting poor HbA1C and oral health evaluation!
+One half-day virtual training on January 28 or March 11 plus an addition five hours for individually tailored improvement support targeting poor HbA1C and oral health evaluation.

-FORMAT: Clinic teams will select and develop quality improvement interventions targeting the diabetes control and dental care for patients with type II diabets through 1) virtual training, and 2) individually tailored technical assitance from ORPRN practice facilitators.
+Format: Clinic teams will select and develop quality improvement interventions targeting the diabetes control and dental care for patients with type II diabetes through 1) virtual training and 2) individually tailored technical assitance from ORPRN practice facilitators.

 - Measurably improve performance on diabetes-related quality incentive metrics